openstreetmap/stateofthemap-2022/calls/general.md

 The State of the Map (SotM) conference is the annual OpenStreetMap (OSM) conference run by the OpenStreetMap Foundation (OSMF).
 It is organised by the SotM Working Group, a team of volunteers.
 This year, SotM 2022 will be a hybrid event, held in person in Firenze, Italy and online!

 State of the Map is intended as an opportunity for the OpenStreetMap community to get to know each other, both personally and regarding their work in OpenStreetMap.
-We want to offer a wide variety of activities that cover all topics relevant to OpenStreetMap.
+We want to offer a program that covers all topics relevant to OpenStreetMap.
 Sharing OpenStreetMap knowledge is the essence of SotM.
 Apart from presentations, we value the interaction between listeners and speakers, so we want to create an environment that boosts critical and healthy discussions, including contentious topics.
 This year we shall have the opportunity again to meet in person.
 At the same time we recognise that many people may not be able to travel due to personal reasons or governmental restrictions.
 Therefore, we intend to share the program virtually as well and give the virtual visitors the opportunity to participate and interact.

 We would love to see your submission for one or more of these tracks: